drcwiseman/wonderfulbook/replit.md

 # Wonderful Books

 ## Overview
-Wonderful Books is a subscription-based digital reading platform, akin to Netflix, offering unlimited access to a curated collection of self-improvement and educational books.
-It features a tiered subscription model (Free Trial, Basic, Premium), comprehensive reading functionalities like progress tracking, bookmarks, personalized recommendations, and a robust admin panel for content and user management.
-The platform aims to provide a seamless, engaging reading experience with a focus on self-development literature.
+Wonderful Books is a subscription-based digital reading platform, akin to Netflix, offering access to a curated collection of self-improvement and educational books.
+It features a 3-tiered subscription model with a 7-day free trial (3 books), Basic Plan (£5.99/month for 10 books), and Premium Plan (£9.99/month for unlimited books).
+The platform includes comprehensive reading functionalities like progress tracking, bookmarks, an Apple Books-inspired PDF reader, and a robust admin panel for subscription and content management.
+The platform aims to provide a premium, engaging reading experience with a focus on transformational literature using easyJet's signature bright orange and clean white design.

 ## Recent Updates (August 2025)
 - **Complete Replit OAuth Removal**: Successfully removed all Replit OAuth dependencies and converted to exclusive local authentication